simbu07/Exercise-07-Multiplexer-and-De-multiplexer/README.md

 ### PROGRAM
 ```
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: Aakashraj M
+Developed by: Silambarasan K
-RegisterNumber: 212222100002
+RegisterNumber: 212221230101
 ```
 ### Multiplexer:
 ```